Packers control the pace to beat Rockets - Austin Daily Herald

 The Section 1AA Tournament begins on Oct.
 12.

 Austin is hoping to be ready to go when the postseason starts next week.
-The Packers will have their streak of four straight Big Nine titles end this year, but they’re hoping to compete for a fifth straight Section title.
+The Packers will have their streak of four straight Big Nine titles end this year, but they’re hoping to compete for a fifth straight section title.

 “First of all, we need consistency,” Levisen said.
 “We also need to keep pushing towards playing that complete 80 minutes.
 We don’t want any late starts and we don’t want to give the other team an advantage going into half.
 We need to play as a team.”